Variations on $\Delta^1_1$ Determinacy and $\aleph_{\omega_1}$: Introduction

-Importantly, it was further observed by Friedman (unpublished) that these results extend to produce transitive models, rather than just consistency results.
-See Martin's forthcoming \cite{Martin:Det_Book} for details, see also Van~Wesep's~\cite{Van_Wesep}. {}
+Importantly, it was further observed by Friedman (unpublished) that these results extend to produce transitive models, rather than just consistency statements.
+See Martin's forthcoming~book~\cite{Mar00} for details, see also Van~Wesep's~\cite{Wes00}. \smallbreak